rptcloud/azure_terraform/terraform_advanced/06-for_each.md

 azurerm_virtual_network.training
 ```

-Since we used _for-each_ to the azurerm_virtual_machine.training resource, it now refers to multiple resources with key references from the `servers` variable.
+Since we used `for_each` to create the azurerm_virtual_machine.training resource, it now refers to multiple resources with key references from the `servers` variable.

-### Task 6: Update the output variables to pull IP and DNS addresses.
+### Task 6: Update the output variables to pull IP and DNS addresses

-When using Terraform's `for-each` our output blocks need to be updated to utilize `for` to loop through the server names.
+When using Terraform's `for_each` our output blocks need to be updated to utilize `for` expressions to loop through the server names.
 This differs from using `count` which utilized the Terraform splat operator `*`.
-Uncomment and update the output block of your `main.tf`.
+Update the output block of your `outputs.tf`.

 ```hcl
 output "public_dns" {